OfficeDev/Microsoft-Teams-Samples/samples/bot-type-ahead-search-adaptive-cards/csharp/README.md

 contentType: samples
 createdDate: "11-11-2021 23:30:17"
 ---
-# Type ahead search control on Adaptive Cards
+# Typeahead search control in Adaptive Cards

-This sample shows the feature of type ahead search (static and dynamic) control on Adaptive Cards.
+This sample shows the feature of typeahead search (static and dynamic) control in Adaptive Cards.

  Use the bot command `staticsearch` to get card for static typeahead search and command `dynamicsearch` to get card for dynamic typeahead search